-Canon 2000D versus Ricoh GR II
+Canon 2000D vs Ricoh GR II

-The Canon EOS 2000D (called Canon T7 in some regions) and the Ricoh GR II are two digital cameras that were revealed to the public, respectively, in February 2018 and June 2015.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Ricoh GR II are two digital cameras that were announced, respectively, in February 2018 and June 2015.
 The 2000D is a DSLR, while the GR II is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Ricoh provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Ricoh provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (43 percent) than the Canon 2000D.
 In this context, it is worth noting that neither the 2000D nor the GR II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the GR II has a lens built in, whereas the 2000D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 2000D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 2000D gets 500 shots out of its LP-E10 battery, while the GR II can take 320 images on a single charge of its DB65 power pack.
 The power pack in the GR II can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.